Building a software-defined data centre

 In tangible terms, we will see an increasing number of companies implement a package of hardware and software, operating independently of each other for maximum agility.
 To really future-proof a business, the focus will be on software – with all skills, resources, strategic thinking, and customer conversations driving the development of applications.
 This will lead to a scenario whereby future technologies will be incorporated into simple-to-use solution ‘building blocks’, enabling data centre infrastructure to make the most of the largest high performance computing environments.

-Another significant change underway is the increasing virtualization of storage, networking and computing, which puts even more power into the application, and as such further boosts their agility and reduces costs for businesses.
+Another significant change underway is the increasing virtualisation of storage, networking and computing, which puts even more power into the application, and as such further boosts their agility and reduces costs for businesses.

 In time, this software-driven approach to technology is the enabler for ‘digitalisation’.
 It is also this software-centricity that will make organisations become fluid and agile, capable of adjusting in real-time, scaling up and down as required, and delivering flawless customer service in a constantly-changing environment.